 Are people afraid to make mistakes at your company?

-It should go without saying that dominating employees through threats and fear tactics is toxic.
-But some insecure leaders or those under stress resort to this kind of behavior.
 While threats may get short-term tactical results, the long-term negative impact on organizational health, employee engagement, and alignment can be deadly.

 Weed out bullies early and often to protect your company’s cultural health and well-being.

 The Bottom Line

 A company culture matters – a lot.
 Once you’ve created a healthy and aligned workplace culture, stay vigilant and see that you are not guilty of any of the top threats that can derail a positive company culture.

 To understand the three components required to build a positive company culture to outperform your peers, download The 3 Must-Have Levels of a High Performance Culture – Backed by Research

 Get key strategy, culture, and talent tools from industry experts that work